ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 .. note::

-   In the future, we should add to this specification that every value in both Record ID columns should exist in one of the input datasets.
+   In the future, we should add to this specification that every value in both Record ID columns should exist in the corresponding input datasets.
    EasyLink currently doesn't support this.

 **Example:**